-Resources will be added to this post until October 31st.
-The most recent addition was 9/15/2017.
-The date of a new entry will be in [ ] at its end.
+In the list that follows resources for the Reformation 500th are listed first and then information about the completed conferences is at the end.
+Some of the links may return a “site not found” message, but give it a try if you are interested in determinig the availability of audio, video, or transcripts.
 Posts by this site’s author relative to the Reformation in general and its quincentennial in particular are available via the page, “Reformation 500th Anniversary.”
 My decision not to use “Rev.” or “Dr.” with each person named below intends no disrespect.
-I think reading the entries is easier without a rollercoaster of “Rev.” and “Dr.” abbreviations.
 All teachers mentioned, as far as I know, are either reverends, doctors, or both.

 Reformation Art (reformationart.com) says that its purpose is to “acquire and make available art that is of interest to the Presbyterian and Reformed community.”
 The website sells reprints of various portraits, scenes, buildings, and documents in formats including bookmarks, prints in multiple sizes, and posters.
 In the case of Martin Luther, there are several portraits and what appears to be a series on Luther’s life reproduced from woodcuts or engravings.
 The materials available are categorized according to political boundaries including America, England, Germany, Holland, Switzerland, Scotland, Bohemia/Czech, France, and Italy.
 Free wallpaper images for computer screens are also available.
 For those interested in the Westminster Standards and their history, Reformation Art sells a lovely 24 x 36 enhanced print of the John Rogers Herbert (1810-1890) painting of the Westminster Assembly.

-October 6-8, The Reformation of Apologetics.
-Reformed Forum (reformedforum.org) is holding this conference in Hope Presbyterian Church, Grayslake, Illinois.
-Reformed Forum’s ministry is primarily producing audio discussions for online, but annual conferences were added a few years ago.
-The speakers this year include K. Scott Oliphint, Lane G. Tipton, and two of Reformed Forum’s pastor-teacher personnel, Camden Bucey and Jeffrey Waddington.
-The gathering is celebrating dual anniversaries—the 500th of the Reformation and the 30th of apologist Cornelius Van Til’s death, thus the title The Reformation of Apologetics.
+October 6-8, The Reformation of Apologetics Conference was held by Reformed Forum in Hope Presbyterian Church, Grayslake, Illinois.
+Reformed Forum’s ministry is primarily producing audio discussions for online but annual conferences were added a few years ago.
+The speakers this year included K. Scott Oliphint, Lane G. Tipton, and two of Reformed Forum’s pastor-teacher personnel, Camden Bucey and Jeffrey Waddington.
+The gathering celebrated dual anniversaries—the 500th of the Reformation and the 30th of apologist Cornelius Van Til’s death.
+The conference lectures are available on the Reformed Forum site.

-September 22-23, Reformation Preaching Conference, 500th Anniversary of the Reformation, will be held in Calvary Bible Church in Joelton, Tennessee, which is about 20 miles northwest of the lovely Tennessee capitol in Nashville.
-The speakers include–Gregory K. Beale, Joseph Pipa, George Grant, Theodore Zacharias, H. B. Charles, Sonny Hernandez, David Harrell, and Edward Dalcour.
+September 22-23, Reformation Preaching Conference, 500th Anniversary of the Reformation was held in Calvary Bible Church in Joelton, Tennessee, which is about 20 miles northwest of the lovely Tennessee capitol in Nashville.
+The speakers included–Gregory K. Beale, Joseph Pipa, George Grant, Theodore Zacharias, H. B. Charles, Sonny Hernandez, David Harrell, and Edward Dalcour.
 The link to the website for the conference is HERE.
-[9/15/2017]

-Trumpet Call: 500 Years of Gospel Freedom, was held March 14-16 by Greenville Presbyterian Theological Seminary in South Carolina.
+March 14-16, Trumpet Call: 500 Years of Gospel Freedom was held by Greenville Presbyterian Theological Seminary in South Carolina.
 The speakers included Robert Kolb, Michael Whiting, James McGoldrick, Michael Morales, Cliff Bair, Joseph Pipa, Joel Beeke, and Carl Robbins.
 A one-hour video of Joel Beeke’s lecture titled, “Sola Scriptura,” is available on youtube.
 Also, audios of the ten lectures and two question & answer sessions are available on the Greenville Seminary & Mt.
 Olive page of sermonaudio.com.
-[9/15/2017]